- Understanding Your Cat’s Nutritional Needs

 When you pick up a bag of cat food, how much of the information on it do you actually understand?
 The name of the product seems simple enough to interpret, but what makes one chicken recipe different from another?
-How do you know which one is better?
+How do you know which one is the best cat food for your cat?

 The truth is that pet nutrition can be a little complicated.
 Your cat has specific nutrient requirements to keep him healthy and happy.
 Most commercial cat foods are formulated to provide for his minimum nutritional needs, but not all cat foods are created equal.
 One cat food might meet those requirements using low-quality ingredients and by-products while another uses real meat and fresh vegetables.
 Learning to decipher the information on a pet food label will help you choose a good recipe for your cat.